-At a time when personal lines faces the threat of commoditization from companies that teach consumers low prices are all that matters, high net-worth insurance has big appeal for independent agents to hang on tight to their market share.
+At a time when personal lines faces the threat of commoditization from companies that teach consumers low prices are all that matters, high net-worth insurance has big appeal for independent agents who want to hang on tight to their market share.

 But thanks to the widespread appeal of this niche, independents aren’t the only ones vying for the business.
 Call it the “get rich, never switch” mentality: If an insured starts out small with a captive carrier, it might not occur to them to shop for a new agent or company as they continue accumulating assets and developing more specific needs.